stevekerrick/GraphqlToTsql/docs/documentation.md

 Unfortunately at this time `GraphqlToTsql` does not support
 * Using a Variable or Argument for `ASC`/`DESC`
 * Sorting by a field in a joined table.
 For example, when retrieving `orders { id date seller { name }}`, you are not able to sort by `seller.name`.

+We plan to support both of these scenarios in a future version.

 </div>